 By providing this information, Bidders agree that the successful Bidder's status, with respect to being a former public servant in receipt of a pension, will be reported on departmental websites as part of the published proactive disclosure reports in accordance with Contracting Policy Notice: 2012-2 and the Guidelines on the Proactive Disclosure of Contracts.

 Work Force Adjustment Directive

-Is the Bidder a FPS who received a lump sum payment p oursuant to the terms of the Work Force Adjustment Directive?
-Yes () No () J a. name of former public servant; b. conditions of the lump sum payment incentive:
+Is the Bidder a FPS who received a lump sum payment pursuant to the terms of the Work Force Adjustment Directive?
+Yes () No ()

 If so, the Bidder must provide the following information: